CODE-Y02/pro-E-commerce-service/README.md

 ---

-- UPDATED - 06/04/24 ( midnight coding )
+- UPDATED - 09/04/24 ( midnight coding )
 - STATUS:
-  - BACKEND: graphql server base ready Bunch of apis already pushed
+  - BACKEND: Restructured bunch of stuff, added seed data as well as robust write methods for products, cart & categories
-  - IMS : Some stuff already pushed
+  - IMS : Some stuff already pushed, I will change it soon.....

+I am thnking on REDIS AS ITS NOT OPERNSOURCE ANYMORE 😞